Procedures

 Production:

 The Foundation will support documentary series in accordance with its abilities and its decisions.
-Let it be clear that the funding will not be a multiple of the number of episodes but rather a set nominal sum (generally ₪100,000 – ₪200,000) according to the Foundation’s judgment and its budget.
+Let it be clear that the funding will not be a multiple of the number of episodes but rather a set nominal sum (generally NIS 100,000 – NIS 200,000, or 40% of the budget) according to the Foundation’s judgment and its budget.

-For short films, whether classed as narrative, animated, or works in new technology, the basic unit of funding is calculated at ₪10,000 per minute.
+For short films – narrative, animated, or new media narratives the basic unit of funding is calculated at NIS 12,000 per minute.
 However, the Foundation may provide a higher sum of support in recognition of the film’s complexity, or a lower sum, all in accordance with the requirements of the film and the state of the Foundation’s budget.

 The Foundation assists films at all stages of their creation.

 In no case will the Foundation’s support deriving from the Cinema Law exceed the maximum support specified by the Israel Film Council (up to 80%, or any other level that may be specified) for any project.
-In cases where the Foundation participates in funding a project that was previously funded by one of the other foundations in the framework of “earmarked” support for development or production, support from the two foundations together will not exceed 80% of the budget.
+In cases where the Foundation participates in funding a project that was previously funded by one of the other Foundations in the framework of “Yeudi” (for projects dealing specifically with minorities, by minorities, periphery and under-represented) support for development or production, support from the two Foundations together will not exceed 80% of the budget.

 Note, for clarity’s sake, that at its own discretion the Foundation may at any time, and likely will, change the procedures, objectives, sectors, scope, and methods for its allocation of support as detailed in this document, provided that such changes meet the criteria of the Ministry of Culture & Sports and that the changes are brought to the notice of those who apply to the Foundation.